Intelligentcontract allows you to amend the format of any notification (issued as an email) that is sent from your account.

 The intelligentcontract default notification may not be how you want your notification to look; maybe you need additional information or wish to remove non-relevant information.
 The new Manage Templates feature allows you to amend existing default email notifications and create new templates for specific types.

 Navigate to: Configuration => Notification Templates => Manage Templates

 Fig 1 - Manage Templates

-The Manage Template summary screen will list all your current account email templates, all your system default templates are identified by the green 'Default' checkbox and are listed for you and you can view and amend where required.
+The Manage Template summary screen will list all your current account email templates.
+All your system default templates are identified by the green 'Default' checkbox, and are listed for you.
+You will have the option to view and amend where required.

-Any new templates that you have created will also be listed and can be identified as the 'Default' value is set to 'No'
+Any new templates that you have created will also be listed, and can be identified as the 'Default' value set to 'No'.

 Fig 2 - Manage Template Summary screen

 When creating a new template you are presented with a screen that will allow you to enter information in the Header (such as where you wish this particular email template to be applied), as well as an Editor to build your specific email Contents.